cchan/ura_s18/rpi-guide.md

 Remember to use unix-style linebreaks where relevant.

-Insert the SD card, and plug in the Raspberry Pi to your laptop's USB port. *On RPiZero, make sure it's using the one labeled `USB`, not the one labeled `PWR IN`.*
+Insert the SD card into the Pi, and plug in the Raspberry Pi to your laptop's USB port. *On RPiZero, make sure it's using the one labeled `USB`, not the one labeled `PWR IN`.*

 Wait a bit for it to do a first-time boot-up.
 Meanwhile, if you're on Windows, install Bonjour Print Services.